Amazon backs Indian wealth management service Smallcase in $40 million funding – TechCrunch

 The startup, which employs 200 people, said it plans to deploy the fund to broaden its technology platform and win more customers.

 This isn’t the first time Amazon has backed an Indian startup.
-The e-commerce firm, which has deployed over $6.5 billion in its India business, has invested in ride-hailing firm Shuttl, invoice discounting marketplace exchange for MSMEs M1xchange, and direct-to-customer beauty brand MyGlamm.
+The e-commerce firm, which has deployed over $6.5 billion in its India business, has invested in ride-hailing firm Shuttl, invoice discounting marketplace exchange for MSMEs M1xchange and direct-to-customer beauty brand MyGlamm.

 Earlier this year, Amazon also unveiled a $250 million venture fund to invest in Indian startups and entrepreneurs focused on digitizing small and medium-sized businesses in the South Asian market.